jatinsharma326/Manageuser/docs/index.md

 -   getEditRowObject(): Adds \_id and updated_on to the data thats passed to the input form.
 -   deleteEntry(): Calls DELETE API call to delete the selected entry
 -   disableEntry(): Calls EDIT API call to disable the selected entry
+-   getCountryList(): Gets a list of all Active Countries

 ## admin-bulletin